Coherent dynamics of multi-spin $\rm V_B^-$ centers in hexagonal boron nitride: Results

-The next step is naturally to coherently operate the solid spin, of which the Rabi oscillation is a key tool.
-Here we utilize the two-level states $m_s=-1,0$ as the spin qubit to perform the coherent control.
-Fig. 2(a) is the time diagram of Rabi oscillation.
-After a long excitation-laser pulse, the spin is polarized to $m_s=0$ state, then a MW pulse with length of $\tau$ is applied to rotate the spin, followed by a readout pulse.
-The results are shown in Fig. 2(b).
-At magnetic field of $B=0$ mT, we see a standard decayed Rabi oscillation, but we also observe a tiny decay of background, which may be caused by the overlarge density of V$_\text{B}^-$ defects, since our integrated dose of neutron irradiation is quite large ($\sim 2.0\times10^{17}$ $n$ cm$^{-2}$).
-For results of non-zero magnetic field, we observe an oscillation of multiple Rabi frequencies.
-We conjecture that a more orderly ensemble of defects is formed because of the magnetic field, which makes the hyperfine peaks narrower and can to some extent be separated from each other; or maybe some other reasons such as the influences of the environmental nuclear or electronic spins \cite{Hanson2008}.
-By varying the MW power, we derive the linear dependence of the fitted Rabi frequency versus the square root of power $\sqrt{P}$ (see Fig. 2(c)), which indicates the validity of our Rabi results.
+\textbf{Rabi oscillations.} The next step is to coherently manipulate the defect spin for which the Rabi oscillation is a key tool.
+Here, we utilize the two-level electronic states $m_s=\{-1,0\}$ as the electronic-spin qubit to perform the coherent control.
+The time diagram of the MW and the laser pulse sequences are shown in Fig. 2(a).
+After a long excitation-laser pulse, the spin is polarized to $m_s=0$ state, then a MW pulse with a length of $\tau$ is applied to rotate the spin, followed by a readout laser pulse.
+The detected Rabi oscillations are shown in Fig. 2(b).
+At magnetic field of $B=0$ mT, we see a standard decaying Rabi oscillation, but we also observe a tiny decay of background.
+By varying the MW power, we derive the linear dependence of the fitted Rabi frequency versus the square root of MW power $\sqrt{P}$ (see Fig. 2(c)), which indicates the validity of our Rabi results.
+Remarkably, for the results of non-zero magnetic field, we observe the Rabi oscillations containing multiple-frequency components, and the fitted relaxation time of oscillation seems increasing with the magnetic field.
+To reveal the mechanism of the multiple-frequency Rabi oscillation, we carry out the theoretical simulation for the spin dynamics of the closed 4-spin $\rm V_B^-$ system.
+Our simulation results indicate that the detuning of the MW frequency can drive dynamically the $^{14}$N nuclear spins and lead to the $^{14}$N polarization oscillation as shown in Fig. 2(d).
+Then the MW-driven $^{14}$N nuclear spin dynamics can modulate the Rabi-oscillation curve, as the simulation results shown in Fig. 2(e), where even a slight detuning of 10 MHz of the MW can induce multiple-frequency oscillation curve.
+At strong magnetic field, the $^{14}$N nuclear spins tend to be polarized as we demonstrated by our ODMR results, and the relaxation effect seems weaken according to the fitting results of Rabi oscillation in Fig. 2(b) (see Supplementary Information S4).
+Hence the $^{14}$N nuclear spins tend to be driven by detuning MW at strong magnetic field and lead to the multiple-frequency Rabi oscillations of $\rm V_B^-$ spin.
+In addition, according to the theoretical simulation results taking many-body spin bath into account, we conclude that the nuclear spin bath surrounding $\rm V_B^-$ is responsible for the decay of Rabi oscillation, while the nearest neighbor $^{14}$N nuclear spins are responsible for the modulation of multiple-frequency Rabi oscillation and the decay of background (see Supplementary Information S7).